Starship Troopers 2: Hero of the Federation: Plot

 Soon after making amends, Dill finds General Shepard has also been infected.
 Dill attempts to capture Soda along with several infected soldiers to be dissected and studied but an infected Otter kills him with a knife that Dax had signed and given him; the murder is blamed on Dax and he is detained.

 Rake is ambushed and infected by Horton and Otter, the latter also attempts to infect Sahara but is caught and killed.
 Rake takes multiple adrenaline shots to hamper her control bug long enough to wound Sandee, kill Horton, save Sahara and Dax, and kill herself.
 Sahara uses her restored psychic abilities to read the mind of the Arachnid that infected Rake and discovers their plan to use Shepherd to sabotage the Federation from within and wipe out the human race.
 Sahara and Dax kill the rest of the infected troops, confronting the infected Shepherd on the roof just as the pulse fences fail.
 Shepherd is about to be rescued when Dax arrives and kills him.
 Dax gets Sahara onto the ship, but believing "Murderers don't go home", he stays behind and sacrifices himself to the Arachnids.

 One year later on Earth, Sahara - now discharged from federal service - attends a recruiting seminar with her newborn infant son to speak about her experience and of Dax's actions, crediting him for saving her life.
 Dax's last words, however, are altered by the Federation to hide his disgraced past and use his legacy as a means of recruitment.
 As Sahara leaves, the recruiting officer makes a morbid joke about her son's potential future fate, causing her to flee.

 Reception

 Critical response

 On Rotten Tomatoes the film has an approval rating of 33% based on 6 reviews.

-Andy Patrizio of IGN gave the film a "mediocre" rating, writing that "Movies like this are why direct-to-video has yet to earn any respectability and is viewed as the home for bad movies".
+Andy Patrizio of IGN gave the film a "mediocre" rating, writing: "Movies like this are why direct-to-video has yet to earn any respectability and is viewed as the home for bad movies".